 So while we don't want to give away too much of the town's charm-we want you to have that rush of discovery over the little secrets of the place too-we would be remiss if we didn't point out just a few places where you and your little ones can start looking for the surprising magic of McClellanville.

 1. Pinckney Street is the main street in town, with a charming collection of little shops, a fantastic seafood restaurant and a dozen houses that look like something out of a children's book.

 2. Deerhead Oak tree on the corner of Pinckney and Oak streets is more than 1,000 years old, and it looks very much like the King of the Deer got trapped in a tree by an evil wizard.

 3. The fleet on Jeremy Creek is a mass of shrimping boats of a dozen colors.
 Every May, the local clergy bless the boats and the fishermen too.

 4. You might be surprised to see a church on this list of magical places for little ones.
 Ah, that's because you haven't seen this church.
 The Chapel of Ease (yes, that's it's real name) can only be described as something from a fairy tale.

 5. At the very end of Pinckney Street, you'll find McClellanville Town Park, a little park with a pirate ship and some great big, mesmerizing old rusted ship parts, a tiny museum, and the water spread out before you, shimmering blue in the sunlight.
 (Keep an eye out here for those boots that giant left behind.)

 6. If all this leaves you hungry, and it will, stop by T.W Graham & Co. for a plateful of seafood from the nearby waters.
-You might even be able to see a picture of the fish you're eating if you check the restaurant's Facebook page.
 There's even a little gift cove where the kids can pick up a pirate treasure map.
 Perfect for planning your next South Carolina adventure!